Miriam-Hein/pands-project2021/README.md

 ### Summary of Variables

 <div align="justify">
 As part of this project a text file <i>summaryOfVariables.txt</i> has been created.
 The file holds a summary of each variable (SepalWidth, SepalLength, PetalWidth, PetalLength) and the sample size available for each species.
 The text file was created using the module open(filename, access_mode) with the access mode write 'w'.
-As first Below is a code extract.
+Below is a code extract.
 </div>

 ```python